brn-gthbrg/flying_eye/README.md

 [Elanie Gouvea](https://github.com/elaineGouvea)

-## Licence
+## License
+This project is for non-commercial reuse only.

 ## Acknowledgments
-We would like to give a huge thank you to [Aldo Vargas](https://github.com/alduxvm) for creating an well documented Python library within the drone community, and for taking the time to advise and support us throughout this project.
+We would like to give a huge thank you to Aldo Vargas for creating an well documented Python library within the drone community, and for taking the time to advise and support us throughout this project.
+) who rea

-We were inspired to create this project after a realization of this projects impact.
-The idea sources from [Brian Gothberg](https://github.com/brn-gthbrg) who realized how difficult it was to track his form while swimming.
-As a porfessional lifegard and developer he took the inititive to bring along three more members to built out his vision for a better way to improve his swimming skills.
+We were inspired to create this project after a realization of this project's impact.
+The idea is sourced from [Brian Gothberg](https://github.com/brn-gthbrg) because of how difficult it was to track his form while swimming.
+As a professional lifegard and developer he took the inititive to bring along three more members to build out his vision for a better way to improve his swimming skills.

-## Summarry
+## Summary
+This is a work in process